atompaw/homebrew-repo/README.md

 *Notes:*

 - *Always use the latest Homebrew version (use* `brew upgrade`*).*
-- *Bottles for `Mac Silicon` (arm64) are not always provided.
+- *Bottles (compiled versions) are not always provided.
 If so, atompaw will be built on the fly during installation process.
-The build only takes 1'30 on a Macbook M1 (2022).*
+The build only takes 1'30 on a Macbook M1/M2.*
 - *Bottles for linux systems are under test.*